 - integrate evidence–based practice in providing nursing care which is theory-guided, research-based, and individualized to the needs of the consumer; (Evidence-Based Practice)

-All students in the major are required to maintain a minimum math and science grade point average (GPA) of 3.0, and a minimum 2.5 cumulative graduation GPA to remain in the major.
-If a student has completed all the required math and science courses for the major and the math/science GPA is between 2.0 and 2.99, the student will be allowed to progress in the major if the cumulative GPA is above 2.5.
-In addition, all students must earn a “C” (2.0) or higher in all NUR, and BIO, courses; if a lower grade is earned in any of these courses, the course must be repeated.
+All students in the major are required to maintain a minimum math and science grade point average (GPA) of 2.75, and a minimum 2.5 cumulative graduation GPA to remain in the major.
+In addition, all students must earn a “C” (2.0) or higher in all NUR, HTH, CHM, and BIO courses; if a lower grade is earned in any of these courses, the course must be repeated.

-The grading system applied to all nursing courses in the Bachelor of Science in Nursing (BGN) major and is as follows (no rounding):
+The following grading system is applied to all nursing courses in the BGN major.
+There is no rounding of grades:

 A = 90-100